bmeares/Meerschaum/docs/mkdocs/reference/environment.md

 ## **`MRSM_ROOT_DIR`**

 By default, your root Meerschaum directory is located in `~/.config/meerschaum` (Windows: `%APPDATA%\Meerschaum`).
-This is similar to your base `pip` environment behaves: with `pip`, you isolate packages in virtual environments, and with Meerschaum, you can create an isolated environment by specifying an alternative root directory.
+This is similar to how your base `pip` environment behaves: with `pip`, you isolate packages in virtual environments, and with Meerschaum, you can create an isolated environment by specifying an alternative root directory.
 This will recreate your configuration files and virtual environments as if you were running a clean installation.

 ```bash
 mkdir foo